Updated: Jun 30

 Garden Gems are brand new Mississippi Medallion winners that produce plentiful fruit despite Mississippi heat and humidity.
 (Photo by MSU Extension/Gary Bachman)

-For the last few weeks, I’ve been encouraging home gardeners to be intentional with their garden and landscape activities this year.
-Like many others, I’ve spent these last weeks considering what I’m going to plant and grow in my own landscape this year.
+For the last few years, I’ve been encouraging home gardeners to be intentional with their garden and landscape activities this year.
+Like many others, I’m considering what I’m going to plant and grow in my own landscape this year.

 Among the plants I will definitely grow are my favorite Mississippi Medallion winners.